burriach/edlab/content/authors/judith-sole/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Technicians
-- Alumni

 ---

-Alba Martín was a MSc student supervised by Dr. Marcos Fernández-Martínez and Profs.
-Francesc Sabater and Josep Peñuelas, studying how the isotopic signatures of bryophytes change as a response to environmental pollution.
-Alba worked as a technician for the ES-BEF project and has now rejoined the team in May 2023 as technician for the ERC-StG STOIKOS project.
+Judith Solé is a technician for the ECOFONTS project, supervised by Dr. Marcos Fernández Martínez.
+During her MSc studies, her research was focused on post-fire regeneration patterns of forest ecosystems.
+She later specialized on studying riparian and lentic biodiversity and riverbank asessment.
+The ongoing research she will be involved in investigates the role of global change in spring ecosystems.